newjersey/innovation.nj.gov/content/_projects/ppe-intake-form.md

 ### Innovation In Action

-OOI rapidly built covid19.nj.gov/ppereport, a portal for organizations to report PPE levels and submit offers to donate needed equipment and supplies.
-By automating the process, the form enabled agencies to quickly accept and organize vast amounts of critical information with minimal time and effort.
+OOI rapidly built [covid19.nj.gov/ppereport](https://covid19.nj.gov/forms/ppereport), a portal for organizations to report PPE levels and submit offers to donate needed equipment and supplies.
+By automating the process, the form enabled State agencies to quickly route, accept, and organize vast amounts of critical information with minimal time and effort.
 The portal also served as a centralized clearinghouse for these efforts as multiple agencies were receiving donation requests and lacked a formal mechanism to share this information.

 ### Impact + Metrics